DibaKarimi/FT-TEST/README.md

 2. The server fetches and renders the page, caching the results for pagination
 3. The headlines are sliced for the first page and calculate pages count based on per page count.
 4. By clicking the "Next" or "Previous" button, display the next or last slice of headlins.
-5. If the user enter words in the search bar and click search icon, the steps 2 and 3 will run again.
+5. If the user enter words in the search box and click search icon, the steps 2 and 3 will run again.